WendyOlsen/SpatialRegressionBayesIndia2022/README.md

-# childlabourtutorial2018
+# SpatialRegressionBayesIndia2022
-A Tutorial for Statistics Users about Children Working, Focused on Methods for Social Researchers
+A Tutorial for Statistics Users about India Labour-Force Participation Rates, Focused on Methods for Social Researchers

       * * * * * * * * * * HOW TO GET ALL THE FILES * * * *

-Just click the green CODE button first of all.
+First click the green CODE button.
 Now choose the 'Download ZIP' button.
-It will give you all the documents in one zip file.
+You obtain all the documents in one zip file.
 You then 'extract' this using your unzip software, such as 7ZIP freeware or Win-ZIP.
 Queries/difficulties?
 Contact me, wendy.olsen@manchester.ac.uk to simply get an emailed copy.

         * * * * * * * * * SUMMARY OF THE CONTENTS OF THE 4 TUTORIAL FILES * * * * * * * *

-Title:  Bayesian Statistics for Social Scientists via an Introduction with Exercises
+Title: Spatial Regression With Bayesian Estimation in STAN for Labour-Force Participation in India: an Introduction and Tutorial

+We provided the webinar on 17 Oct.
+2022 (Eventbrite https://www.eventbrite.co.uk/e/spatial-and-poisson-models-of-risk-of-events-a-methods-webinar-tickets-439488561117?utm-campaign=social&utm-content=attendeeshare&utm-medium=discovery&utm-term=listing&utm-source=cp&aff=escb)

-These four helpful files on Introductory Bayesian social statistics include:
+The files include:
---  one Exercises document,
+--   two sets of 40 Powerpoint slides
---   one background 2-page Poster in powerpoint (PDF) about Bayesian modelling methods, and --   two sets of 40 Powerpoint slides.
+--   one Tutorial guide, providing some sketchy answers to the set tasks --   one background case-study (PDF) about spatial regression via Bayesian MCMC modelling methods, led by Dr. Diego Perez Ruiz
+--   Figures, code, dataset for ages 15-24 in India 2017/8 and 2018/9
+--   Full code for cleaning the India data yourself to study any other aspect of Indian society using 'Periodic Labour-Force Survey' 2017/8 or 2018/9.
 Use all these for self-managed learning.

-Or hold a workshop and learn together!
+We are ready to take your questions via email.

 In all, this set of materials might take up to three hours to read through at a rapid or superficial level.
 In the powerpoint slides, there are 2 options
-1) start at basics of defining child labour; then
-2) start using regression models.
-We provide more detail on your learning time inputs for each objective.
-For a typical UK based social scientist, it may take 6 weeks at 10 hours a week to learn to model child labour risk factors using these methods.
-It will take less if your mathematics is very good, or more if you are not familiar with data-processing software (such as SPSS, Stata, or R).
-And, for those without any programming background... this tutorial with two powerpoint slide packs can help you get started:-  it really works! - Wendy Olsen
+For a typical social scientist or social demographer, it could take 6 weeks at 10 hours a week to learn to use R for programming STAN to apply these methods.
+It may be easier ifyou use R's brms package or lme4 to do simpler models first.
+These might be multilevel models with a spatial level j.
+BEGINNERS' NOTE: For those without any programming background...a separte tutorial in 2018 helped by providing two powerpoint slidesets - that repository is HelpBayesianStatisticsTutorial2018.   - Wendy Olsen

-Use this citation for creative commons attribution: Wisniowski, Arkadiusz, Diego Perez Ruiz, Madhu Chauhan, and Wendy Olsen (2022), "childlabourtutorial", learning materials, URL www.github.com/WendyOlsen/childlabourtutorial, Creative Commons, University of Manchester, accessed 2022.
+Use this citation for creative commons attribution: Wisniowski, Arkadiusz, Diego Perez Ruiz, Madhu Chauhan, and Wendy Olsen (2022), "Spatial Regression Using Bayesian Methods With Indian Data 2022", learning materials, URL www.github.com/WendyOlsen/SpatialRegressionBayesIndia2022, Creative Commons, University of Manchester, accessed 2022.

 #Some of our background papers may help you: